mirandaweston/track-your-shares/README.md

 # Stock Portfolio Tracker

 ### This is a frontend web app I am currently building with Vue.js to allow users to track their stocks.
-I plan to build this into a full-stack MEVN app.
+I will build this into a MEVN stack.

 ## 1. Installation